Onit Documentation

 Configuring REST Response Paths

-This allows you to further update the App or hang logic off of the success or failure of the Action.
-For instance, in the event of a failure response code such as a 404 or 403 error, you can then fire a Looped Action that will continue to try the response a certain number of times, while in the event of a success, you can change the Phase of the transaction.
+This allows you to update the App further or hang logic off of the success or failure of the Action.
+For instance, in the event of a failure response code such as a 404 or 403 error, you can fire a Looped Action that will continue to try the response a certain number of times, while in the event of success, you can change the Phase of the transaction.

 JSON Liquid Filter